Kurganets-25: Protection

 The Kurganets-25 IFV has 360-degree coverage from its active protection system launcher tubes.
 This APS is smaller than the one found on the T-14 Armata and T-15, but like the T-15, it is attached close the top of the hull.
 A two-part projectile detection system is placed on various places on the hull and turret.
 The Kurganets-25 APC variant, when revealed in the 2015 Moscow Victory Day Parade, had a scaled down APS system which was mounted only on the turret with none on the hull.

-Ergonomics and Crew
+Ergonomics and crew

-According to the first vice president and co-owner of Concern Tractor Plants, Albert Bakov, the Kurganets-25 uses a console similar to a Sony PlayStation gamepad.
+According to the first vice president and co-owner of Concern Tractor Plants, Albert Bakov, the Kurganets-25 uses a console similar to a Sony PlayStation DualShock gamepad.
 It is wider than previous generations of Russian APCs and IFVs.

 The front located engine increases crew comfort and ease of access.

 Variants

 A few different versions of Kurganets-25 are in development.